loyjoy/academy/advanced/modules/variables.md

 ### Add variables to process bricks
 Those names are freely selectable.
 Now we have chosen our variables.
 As a next step, you choose process bricks that will be sent after the consumer decision.
-The following step works with every process brick.
+The following step works with every module.
 At each process brick, there is a small circle in the right corner.

 <p align="center">
   <img src="conditionModule.png" alt="Set a condition at the modules" title="Set a condition at the modules" width="300"/>